DragceSU/AspireProject/README.md

 - **Web API CORS**: `AppHost/WebApi.Service/appsettings.json` exposes `AllowedOrigins`.
 Override (or use user secrets/environment variables) to permit whichever hosts the storefront runs under (`http://localhost:3000` by default).
 - **Storefront API base URL**: The Next.js client reads `NEXT_PUBLIC_WEBAPI_BASE_URL`; fallback is `http://localhost:5088`.
 Update in `.env.local` when deploying elsewhere.
+- **Kafka integration**: `AppHost/WebApi.Service/appsettings.json` configures `Kafka:BootstrapServers` (defaults to `localhost:9092`).
+Kafka topics reuse the CLR type name (e.g., `OrderSubmission`) so new message types automatically map to their own topic. `TestConsumer` listens on `messagecontracts.messages.invoice.invoicecreated` with `BootstrapServers=localhost:29092` when running on the host.
 - **RabbitMQ bindings**: The order pipeline uses the `order-service` exchange with the `invoice-order-submission` queue (configurable in `AppHost/InvoiceMicroservice/appsettings.json`).
 The payment/invoice flow still relies on the existing `invoice-service` exchange.

 ## Testing